About Global Studies

-The goal of the program is to prepare students for further work in international studies and work affairs through the study of other cultures, world history, political and economic systems, world geography and environment, cross-cultural communication and conflict resolution, and modern languages.
-The Global Studies program is designed to encourage students to become “global thinkers.”
-They learn how to relate their knowledge of a particular part of the world to the larger trends and issues that affect all societies: the transnational interactions of peoples, cultures, economies, and politics; the globalizing processes of the communication media; technological and environmental changes; law and human rights; the sometimes violent political, ethnic and religious responses to what is perceived as cultural and economic homogenization on a global scale; and the search for a just, sustainable and peaceful world.
+The goal of the program is to prepare students for further work in international studies and work affairs through the study of other cultures, world history, political and economic systems, world geography and environment, cross‐cultural communication and conflict resolution, and modern languages.
+The Global Studies program is designed to encourage students to become global thinkers".
+They learn how to relate their knowledge of a particular part of the world to the larger trends and issues that affect all societies: the transnational interactions of peoples, cultures, economies, and polities; the globalizing processes of the communications media; technological and environmental changes; law and human rights; the sometimes violent political, ethnic and religious responses to what a perceived as cultural and economic homogenization on a global scale; and the search for a just, sustainable and peaceful world.